Federal Reserve: Criticism

 The Federal Reserve System has faced various criticisms since its inception in 1913.
 Some of the most common critiques focus on its monetary policy, lack of transparency, and its potential role in exacerbating financial instability.
 Critics argue that the Fed’s expansionary policies—such as lowering interest rates and increasing the money supply—can lead to inflation, asset bubbles, and economic distortions.
 Prominent economists like Milton Friedman have criticized the Fed for contributing to economic downturns, including its role in the Great Depression.
+Economist Hans Sennholz called the Fed's creation, "the most tragic blunder ever committed by Congress.
+The day it was passed, old America died and a new era began.
+A new institution was born that was to cause, or greatly contribute to, the unprecedented economic instability in the decades to come."

 Libertarian figures such as Ron Paul have been especially vocal in calling for greater accountability and transparency within the Fed, advocating for measures such as auditing the Federal Reserve to ensure it serves the public interest rather than benefiting large financial institutions.
 Additionally, some critics, including Rand Paul, argue that the Fed disproportionately serves the interests of the banking elite, given the backgrounds of many of its officials in finance and banking, leading to potential conflicts of interest and policies that favor Wall Street over the general economy.

-Another area of criticism is the Federal Reserve’s departure from the gold standard in 1971, which many argue has contributed to long-term inflationary pressures and a devaluation of the U.S. dollar.
+Advocates of Austrian economics, such as Ludwig von Mises and Murray Rothbard, believe that the Federal Reserve’s departure from the gold standard in 1971 and its move to fiat currency destabilized the monetary system and undermined financial stability.
 Ron Paul believes the Fed should be abolished and replaced with a return to the gold standard.
-Advocates of Austrian economics, such as Ludwig von Mises and Murray Rothbard, believe that the move to fiat currency destabilized the monetary system and undermined financial stability.
 The Federal Reserve’s handling of the 2008 financial crisis has also been a focal point of criticism, with some arguing that the Fed’s response—bailing out large banks and financial institutions—created moral hazard and worsened the economic collapse.

+During COVID-19 pandemic, the Federal Reserve's policies such as increasing its bank reserves, quantitative easing (QE), and keeping interest rates near zero until March 2022 had been criticised by economists, especially monetarists, as greatly contributing to the inflation spike which peaked at a record high in half a century.
+Part of the Fed's policy during the Covid-19 pandemic arguably cemented moral hazard and exposed the lack of Federal Reserve independence.
+Scott Minerd the Chief Officer of Investments at Guggenheim Investments explained that 2020 stimulus socialized credit risk and the price of a loan would now be determined by the Fed's willingness to buy it.
+In 2021, the federal reserve rewrote its trading rules after two senior officials at the Fed made ethically questionable trades amidst the start of the pandemic.

 Ron Paul, a longtime critic of the Federal Reserve, argues in End the Fed that the central bank undermines economic stability, enables inflation, and should be abolished in favor of a free-market monetary system.